Regional Planning

 PORTFOLIO OF CURRENT PROJECTS

-The SLO County FireShed portfolio includes current, funded projects across multiple jurisdictions.
-Projects span planning, outreach, fuel reduction, restoration, access improvements, and landscape resilience, showing partners working together to protect communities and ecosystems.
+The SLO County FireShed portfolio includes current, funded projects across multiple jurisdictions throughout the county.
+Projects span planning, outreach, fuel reduction, restoration, evacuation improvements, and resilience efforts, demonstrating how agencies, nonprofits, and local partners are working together to strengthen wildfire preparedness, protect critical infrastructure, and improve long term community resilience.

 PROJECT CENTER